Developer API

 • Idempotency: send Idempotency-Key header on POST/PUT to make retries safe.

 • Versioning: every endpoint is namespaced under /v1.
 Breaking changes ship under /v2 with a deprecation window.
+Individual features that aren't in every CE version are marked inline as "Available vX.Y.Z+".

 Prefer a typed driver?